The Clean Power Plan faces attacks by the Trump administration and a long and complicated legal fight

-President-elect Donald Trump's White House victory significantly dimmed the outlook for U.S. EPA's Clean Power Plan.
+President Trump's White House victory significantly dimmed the outlook for U.S. EPA's Clean Power Plan.
 Trump has vowed to unravel the rule along with other environmental regulations that he deems burdensome.
 He has several options.
-EPA could launch a formal rulemaking process to eliminate the Clean Power Plan.
-That would take time and significant legal resources.
-A Republican-controlled Congress could enact legislation to rescind the rule, but the measure could face filibuster by Senate Democrats.
+EPA could launch a formal rulemaking process to eliminate the Clean Power Plan or replace it with less stringent standards.
+That would take time and face lawsuits from environmental groups.

-Implementation of the Clean Power Plan has been on hold since the Supreme Court in February froze the rule until legal battles were resolved.
-Twenty-seven states and numerous industry groups are challenging the regulation.
-Dozens of lawyers faced off in the U.S. Court of Appeals for the District of Columbia Circuit in oral arguments in September.
-That court is expected to make a decision early next year, at which point the losing side will likely appeal to the Supreme Court.
+Implementation of the Clean Power Plan has been on hold since the Supreme Court in February 2016 froze the rule until legal battles were resolved.
+More than half of states and numerous industry groups are challenging the regulation.
+Dozens of lawyers faced off in the U.S. Court of Appeals for the District of Columbia Circuit in oral arguments in September 2016.
+It's unclear whether the D.C.
+Circuit will make a decision before the Trump administration moves to get rid of the rule.
+If the court issues a decision, parties on the losing side may appeal to the Supreme Court.

-While a Supreme Court nominee from Hillary Clinton might have cast the tie-breaking vote to uphold the rule, a conservative pick by Trump will likely oppose the regulation.
+While a Supreme Court nominee from Hillary Clinton might have cast the tie-breaking vote to uphold the rule, Trump's pick will likely oppose the regulation.